Korean ballad: Other intersections

 Folk music in Korea arose from anti-government movements in the 1970s which consisted largely of college students.
 Because of its simplistic nature (use of few instruments), it was easy to perform, alluding to its popular name t'ong g'ita ("barrel guitar") named after the barrel which people would sit on while playing instruments.

-Ballad & folk
+Ballad and folk

 Popular balladeer Lee Sun-hee has numerous songs that represent a "Korean interpretation of American folk music" through the emphasis of acoustic guitar, such as her song "If You Love Me" (그대가 나를 사랑하신다면; 1991).
 This song elaborates on how someone should feel if they were truly in love and how that should manifest into their actions toward their loved one (the singer).
 Throughout the song, a piano melody accompanies Lee Sun-hee until breaks into slower, more melancholic refrains where the soft twang of an acoustic guitar takes the place of the piano.